ssfsx17/ffpnp/pandoc-markdown/0810-Gunbreaker.md

 |         | E: Front row of enemies | Target H: 0
 |         |                         | Effect H/V: 3/3

+Potency: 50

 Project your attack into all enemies in the area.
-After-Armor Damage is halved.
 Attempts to cause [Bow Shock][Status: Bow Shock] status to all enemies in the area.

 **Gnashing Fang**